 Metachromatic leukodystrophy (MLD) is a genetic disorder that affects nerves, muscles, other organs, and behavior.
 It slowly gets worse over time.

-MLD is usually caused by the lack of an important enzyme called arylsulfatase A. Because this enzyme is missing, chemicals called sulfatides build up in and damage the nervous system, kidneys, gallbladder, and other organs.
+MLD is usually caused by the lack of an important enzyme called arylsulfatase A (ARSA).
+Because this enzyme is missing, chemicals called sulfatides build up in the body and damage the nervous system, kidneys, gallbladder, and other organs.
 In particular, the chemicals damage the protective sheaths that surround nerve cells.

-Children who inherit only one defective gene from one parent will be a carrier, but usually will not develop MLD.
-When two carriers have a child, there is a 25% chance that the child will get both genes and have MLD.
+Children who inherit only 1 defective gene from 1 parent will be a carrier, but usually will not develop MLD.
+When 2 carriers have a child, there is a 1 in 4 chance that the child will get both genes and have MLD.

 MLD occurs in about 1 in 40,000 people.
-There are three forms of the disease.
-They are based on when the symptoms begin:
+There are 3 forms of the disease.
+The forms are based on when the symptoms begin: